PlayGotm/docs/README.md

 - Avoid acronyms unless absolutely necessary or if the term is only referred to by its acronym.
 For example, "role-playing game" should be used instead of "RPG" because not everyone knows what "RPG" means.
 On the other hand, using "HTML" is ok, because no one knows it as "HyperText Markup Language".
 - Use "and" instead of "&".
 - Capitalize words in a title as you would in a normal sentence.
 For example, capitalize your title like "How to make a Godot game" instead of "How to Make a Godot Game".
+- Prefer using local paths in links.
+For example, do `[link](/src/docs/content.md)` instead of `[link](https://gotm.io/docs/content)`.
+This way you get auto-complete suggestions and are able to ctrl-click to the local source file in some text editors.
+- In code comments, add a space after the `#` character.
+For example, do `# This is a comment` instead of `#This is a comment`.
+That makes the comment slightly more readable.

 ## The five Ws